PatrickBaus/HP6632B_shorting_bar/README.md

 The root folder contains the KiCAD files.
 The bill of materials can be found on the [releases](../../releases) page along with Gerber files for production.

 ## Related Repositories
-See the following repositories which contain addional optional parts
+See the following repositories which contain addional optional parts.

 - [HP 66332A and HP 6632B-6634B Frontpanel Binding Post PCB](https://github.com/PatrickBaus/HP6632B_binding_posts)